AJGreaves/familyhub/README.md

 3. The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information when I need it.

-4. To filter the events and activities to find the entires that are best for the age(s) of my child(ren).
+4. To filter the events and activities to find the entries that are best for the age(s) of my child(ren).

 5. As a user who does not want to travel far for the activity I am looking for, I want to search for activities in my town.